Towards Bridging the gap between Empirical and Certified Robustness against Adversarial Examples: Experimental Results

-In Figure \ref{fig:loss_gradients}, we visualize the \textit{loss gradients} for individual pixels of an image as we increase the Gaussian noise (i.e., $\sigma$) to understand the effect of test-time adaptive BN for AT models. \textit{Loss-gradients} reflect the most relevant input pixels for classification predictions.
-Here, we scale, translate and clip the loss-gradient values for better visualization (as in \citep{robustnessDrops_iclr_2018}), without applying complex processing techniques.
+\textbf{Adaptive BN for AT models correctly extracts robust features under Gaussian noises. } In Figure \ref{fig:loss_gradients}, we further investigate the performance of AT models by visualizing the \textit{loss gradients} of individual pixels of an image as we increase the noise level , $\sigma$. \textit{Loss-gradients} reflect the most relevant input pixels for classification predictions.
+Here, we scale, translate and clip the loss-gradient values without using any sophisticated techniques (as in \cite{robustnessDrops_iclr_2018}).
 At $\sigma=0$ (i.e., for clean images), the loss-gradients from AT models align properly with perceptually relevant features (as observed previously \citep{robustnessDrops_iclr_2018,saliency_icml_2019}).
-On the other hand, as we increase the noise level to $\sigma$=$0.5$ and $\sigma$=$0.75$, the overall loss gradient becomes noisier.
-However, the AT models without BN adaptation produce sharper loss gradients (i.e., providing higher importance) even for background pixels.
-In contrast, test-time BN adaptation allows us to obtain sharper loss gradients for the pixels from the object of interest while suppressing the background pixels (see Figure \ref{fig:loss_gradients}(c) and Figure \ref{fig:loss_gradients}(d)).
-Hence, the AT models extracts the required semantic information for correct classifications.
-It is interesting to note that Adv$_2$ produces significantly more human-aligned loss gradients compared to Adv$_{\infty}$.
-This behavior is also reflected in their classification as we can see that Adv$_{2}$ achieves higher top-1 accuracy compared to Adv$_{\infty}$ (Table \ref{table:gaussian}).
-Further in Appendix \ref{sec_app_cp_lossgrads}, we also observe similar results for other random corruptions from ImageNet-C. Hence, we need a minor test-time adjustment to the learned weights to make the AT models robust against random covariate shifts.
+However, as we choose higher noise using $\sigma$=$0.5$ and $\sigma$=$0.75$, the overall loss gradients become noisier.
+Specifically, we can see that AT models without BN adaptation produce larger gradient values (i.e., greater importance) even for background pixels.
+In contrast, AT models with BN adaptation using Gaussian noises allows to correctly extract perceptually relevant features from the object of interest, suppressing the gradients for background (refer to Figure \ref{fig:loss_gradients}(c) and Figure \ref{fig:loss_gradients}(d)).
+In other words, it allows us to extract the required semantic information for correct classifications.
+Also, it is interesting to note that Adv$_2$ produces significantly more human-aligned loss gradients compared to Adv$_{\infty}$.
+This behavior is also reflected in their classification performance in Table \ref{table:gaussian} and certification robustness in Table \ref{table_cifar10_certify}.
+We can see that Adv$_{2}$ overall produces better performance compared to Adv$_{\infty}$.
+These results indicate that we can achieve non-trivial certification results by appropriately adapting the AT models, as demonstrated in the following sections.